-The CCL provides that the managers (who are also partners of a LLC) may not participate in voting on resolutions to release them of their management responsibilities.
+The CCL does not provide for the disenfranchisement of partners, however it does provide that managers (who may also be partners of an LLC) may not participate in voting on resolutions to release them of their management responsibilities.

-Again, the CCL provides that directors of a PJSC may not participate in voting on resolutions of the general assembly relating to (i) the release of their liability for management, (ii) a benefit particular to them, or (iii) a dispute between a director and the company.
+The CCL does not provide for the disenfranchisement of shareholders, however the CCL provides that directors of a PJSC may not participate in voting on resolutions of the general assembly relating to (i) the release of their liability for management, (ii) a benefit particular to them, or (iii) a dispute between a director and the company.